-Throughout this presentation, please refer to the Transitional Care Coordination Implementation Manual and review intervention implementation activities for each of the 5 Core Elements.
+Throughout this presentation, please refer to the Transitional Care Coordination CATI Manual and review intervention implementation activities for each of the Core Elements.

-Please refer to the workflow for the intervention, found in the Transitional Care Coordination Implementation Manual.
-The aim of this intervention is to establish a linkage program for people living with HIV to support their engagement in HIV primary care and necessary support services postincarceration and as they re-enter the community.
+This slide contains a sample workflow for the TCC intervention, provided to sites who implemented the TCC intervention through the DEII initiative.
+The aim of this intervention is to establish a linkage program for people living with HIV to support their engagement in HIV primary care and necessary support services post-incarceration and as they re-enter the community.

-As Facilitator #1 discusses this workflow, rove among the participants to help assist them in locating the relevant sections in the Transitional Care Coordination Implementation Manual.
+As Facilitator #1 discusses this workflow, rove among the participants to help assist them in locating the relevant sections in the Transitional Care Coordination CATI Manual.

-We are going to review each of the 5 Core Elements.
-Please be sure to follow along with the Transitional Care Coordination Implementation Manual to ensure your complete familiarity and understanding of each Core Element and what needs to take place at each phase in order to follow the intervention requirements.
+We are going to review each of the Core Elements.
+Please be sure to follow along with the Transitional Care Coordination CATI Manual to ensure your complete familiarity and understanding of each Core Element and what needs to take place at each phase of intervention implementation.